Sideshow Bob's Last Gleaming

 "Sideshow Bob's Last Gleaming" is the ninth episode of the seventh season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on November 26, 1995.
+In this episode, Sideshow Bob returns in his 5th appearance of the series.
+It features a reference to “Twilight’s Last Gleaming”.

 The episode was written by freelance writer Spike Feresten, and features the fifth major appearance of Sideshow Bob.
 Although Feresten received credit for the episode, the writing staff completely rewrote the episode and very little of Feresten's original script was left in the finished version.
 It was the first episode of The Simpsons to be directed by Dominic Polcino, who described it as being very difficult to direct.
 R. Lee Ermey, known for his role in Full Metal Jacket, guest stars as Col. Leslie "Hap" Hapablap while Kelsey Grammer reprises his role as Sideshow Bob.

 The episode is a parody of 60s-era nuclear war movies" and contains several references to Cold War films, including Twilight's Last Gleaming, Dr. Strangelove, and Fail-Safe.
 In its original broadcast, the episode finished 49th in ratings for the week of November 20–26, 1995, with a Nielsen rating of 8.7 and a 13 share of the audience.

 The episode received generally positive reviews by critics.